araja4/jenkinsGoogleSheetLogger/README.md

 9. Copy the output and go back to your configure pipeline tab.
 10. Past the output from above in the post step of the pipeline script.
 11. Click the _Save_ button.
-12. Next time the job is run the run info will be logged to the Google sheet from step 2.
+12. Next time this job is run its run info will be logged to the Google sheet from step 2.